• Skip to main content

 3. Perform = Strength, stamina, speed, agility, sport specific skills and drills.

 Use these four general needs as a starting point for working on your niche, and then consider the tools and ways you help satisfy these needs.
+It’s important to consider that these needs are distinct from the intrinsic motivation that has these clients taking action on them, so not only will you need to categorize their needs but the motivations on why they are working towards them.

 Ask your peers, mentors and supervisors what you do better than everyone else.
 Ask them to be brutally honest as most people will not be completely forthcoming, especially family and friends.